Shahdka02/OS_Project/README.md

 **Compile:** `make milestone3`
 **Run:** `./sim <file_name>`
 **Description:** Adds a moving entity (purple circle) that travels along the Dijkstra shortest path.
 A PLAY/STOP button controls the animation.
 Edge traversal is divided into W discrete jumps (weight W × 300 ms each).
 The entity waits 1 full second at every intermediate node.
 When the destination is reached, a "Destination reached!" banner is displayed.
 Pressing the button again resets the animation.

+## Milestone 4
+**Compile:** `make milestone4`
+**Run:** `./sim <file_name>`
+**Description:**
+Extends the graph simulation to support multiple travelers moving simultaneously along their shortest paths.
+The parent process reads the graph and traveler definitions from the input file, computes the shortest path for each traveler using Dijkstra's algorithm, and creates a dedicated child process for every traveler using `fork()`.
+Each child process prints a startup message containing its PID and remains alive while its corresponding traveler is active.
+The parent process manages the GUI, displaying all travelers concurrently with unique colors and animating their movement across the graph.
+When a traveler reaches its destination, the parent process sends a signal to terminate the associated child process.
+After all journeys are completed, the parent waits for all child processes to finish before exiting the simulation.